 Please click here to access an article providing a detailed analysis and commentary on the Gameduino 2 and EVE.

-Glyn software package, compatible with FTDI Programming Guide.
+A GLYN software package, completely compatible with the FTDI Chip

 For more information or to order, please click here.